FredKSchott/snowpack/docs/04-advanced-usage.md

 }
 ```

-In the example above, `npm` or `yarn` would no longer see React as a dependency to install.
+In the example above, `npm` or `yarn` would no longer see React as a dependency to install into `node_modules/`.
 Instead, Snowpack would install this package directly from the web to your `"web_modules/"` directory without ever reading from `node_modules/`.
 Snowpack would do all the work upfront to convert each package into a web-ready, single JS file that runs natively in your browser.

+If you use TypeScript, this will automatically install types for each package, even if the package author didn't provide their own types.
+See our section on [TypeScript](#typescript) for more.

 Snowpack also provides `add` & `rm` helper commands to help you manage your "webDependencies" config via the CLI.